 However, three terms before a pupil turns 16 years old they are legally able to make their own decision as to whether they receive sex education.
 The School will make arrangements to provide the pupil with sex education during one of those terms and a parental request of withdrawal will not be granted.

-Linked Policies:
+Linked Policies/Documents:

 Curriculum Policy

 PSHEE Policy

+PSHEE Schemes of Work

 Equal Opportunities Policy

 Accessibility Policy

 SEND Policy